yogsototh/yblog/multi/blog/Holy-Haskell-Starter.md

 Considering that we:

-- has 29 lines of import and 52 lines of comments (rest 255 lines)
+- have 29 lines of import and 52 lines of comments (rest 255 lines)
 - ask questions
 - use a templating system to generate files
 - call an asynchronous HTTP request
 - parse JSON
 - parse `.gitconfig`
 - use colored output
-- Has a lot of documentation
+- Have a lot of documentation

 This is quite few.